royriojas/shimixify/README.md

 ```

-// this is the hash of deps that will be matched against the
+// this is the hash of shims that will be matched against the
 // calls to require.
 For example calling
 // require('jQuery') ==> will be replaced by ==> (global.jQuery);
 // browserify injects a global variable that is a reference to the window object
 // technically you can also use jQuery directly without using the `global` notation
-var deps = {
+var shims = {
   window: 'global.window',
   jQuery: 'global.jQuery',
   chrome: 'global.chrome',